joeyrobert/ceruleanjs/docs/TECHNICAL.md

 * 1 side to move

 This should be enough to uniquely describe the board position, with a collision frequency of one in 2^24 (16,777,216) boards.
+With the chosen random seed, the max zobrist sum possible in this scheme is 7,827,150,971,215,194 (less than the max JS safe integer size of 9,007,199,254,740,991).
+This number does not account for maximum *legal* position, only a sum of the 38 largest integers generated.

 This architecture was inspired by [this paragraph](https://chessprogramming.wikispaces.com/Zobrist+Hashing#Collisions- When you lack a true integer type) on zobrist keys in the Chess Programming Wiki.